freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --distractors--

-`bind()` creates a new function with a specific this context, but does not change the function's parameters.
+`bind()` creates a new function with a specific `this context`, but does not change the function's parameters.

 ---